-The models described above rely on the assumption that the dominant production mechanisms is the \emph{short-distance} production of a $(Q \bar Q)$ pair in the hard scattering which then hadronizes into the detected quarkonium.
-Since the quark and the antiquark are created with a relative transverse separation of order $1/p_T$, this channel is expected to be suppressed at large $p_T$.
 In Ref.\tcite{Braaten:1993rw} it was highlighted that in this kinematic regime an additional mechanism comes into play, namely the \emph{fragmentation} of a large-$p_T$ parton (gluon or quark) which afterwards decays into the quarkonium state plus other partons.
 The hadronization process is described by a set of collinear Fragmentation Functions (FFs) which evolve according to the Dokshitzer--Gribov--Lipatov--Altarelli--Parisi (DGLAP) equation\tcite{Gribov:1972ri,Gribov:1972rt,Lipatov:1974qm,Altarelli:1977zs,Dokshitzer:1977sg}.
-NRQCD affords a way to perturbatively calculate these FFs.
-Although such a NRQCD calculation is NLO when compared with the short-distance production due to an extra power of $\alpha_s$, it prevails at large $p_T$ because of a ${\cal O}(p_T^2/m_Q^2)$ term that overpowers the running coupling.
-The NRQCD calculation of the gluon FF to a $S$-wave quarkonium was completed in Refs.\tcite{Braaten:1993rw,Artoisenet:2014lpa}.
-The corresponding results for the FF of the constituent heavy quark were obtained in Refs.\tcite{Braaten:1993mp,Zheng:2019dfk}.
-Pioneering phenomenological studies on unveiling the transition region between the short-distance and the fragmentation mechanisms were performed in Refs.\tcite{Doncheski:1993xm,Braaten:1994xb,Cacciari:1994dr,Cacciari:1995yt,Cacciari:1995fs}.
-FFs from a heavy-quark pair in the $S$- and $P$-wave channels were calculated in Ref.\tcite{Ma:2013yla} and\tcite{Ma:2014eja}, respectively.
+NRQCD provides us a way to perturbatively calculate these FFs.
+Here, the $(Q \bar Q)$ pair is produced with a separation of order $1/m_Q$.
+Although the fragmentation mechanism is often of higher perturbative order with respect to the short-distance one, it is enhanced by $(Q/m_Q)^2$.
+Therefore, it prevails at high energies, $Q \gg m_Q$.
+Fig.\tref{fig:FF_diagrams} shows a selection of leading Feynman diagrams contributing to vector-quarkonium fragmentation.
+The NRQCD calculation of the gluon FF to a $S$-wave quarkonium in the CSM was completed in Ref.\tcite{Braaten:1993rw} for $\JPsi$ and $\eta_c$ at leading order (LO) and in Ref.\tcite{Artoisenet:2014lpa} for $\eta_c$ at NLO.
+The corresponding results for the FF depicting the $c \to J/\psi+c+X$ were obtained in Ref.\tcite{Braaten:1993mp} at LO and in Ref.\tcite{Zheng:2019dfk} at NLO.
+LO phenomenological studies on unveiling the transition region between the short-distance and the fragmentation mechanisms were performed in Refs.\tcite{Doncheski:1993xm,Braaten:1994xb,Cacciari:1994dr,Cacciari:1995yt,Cacciari:1995fs}.
+FFs from a heavy-quark pair in the $S$- and $P$-wave channels were investigated in Ref.\tcite{Ma:2013yla} and\tcite{Ma:2014eja}, respectively.
+In those works next-to-leading power studies in $p_T$ which have shown that the leading-power single-parton fragmentation is relevant at larger $p_T$-values, rather than what initially found in the 90’s.
 A next-to-NLO factorization analysis on quarkonium fragmentation functions can be found in Refs.\tcite{Nayak:2005rw,Nayak:2005rt}.
-FFs for polarized quarkonia were introduced in Refs.\tcite{Kang:2011mg,Kang:2014pya,Ma:2015yka}.
+FFs for polarized quarkonia were studied in Refs.\tcite{Falk:1993rj,Chen:1993ii,Cho:1994gb,Kang:2011mg,Kang:2014pya,Ma:2015yka} (see Ref.\tcite{Lansberg:2008gk} for a discussion).
 Ref.\tcite{Kang:2014tta} contains analyses on quarkonium factorization at evolution at large transverse momenta.